Heuristics for multi-stage quantum walks to find Ising ground states: Methods

-Similar formulae appear in \cite{Dennis} where the Rabi oscillations caused by local Hamiltonians are considered, expanding equation (14) of that paper to lowest order would give equation \eqref{E_P} if the initial state were $\ket{k}$.
+Similar formulae appear in \cite{Dennis} where the Rabi oscillations caused by local Hamiltonians are considered, expanding Equation (14) of that paper to lowest order would give Equation \eqref{E_I} if the initial state were $\ket{k}$.
 In light of this, the two heuristics derived here can be viewed as the time needed for $\gamma \hat{H}_G$ to drive any eigenstate of $\hat{H}_I$ to an adjacent eigenstate, and the time needed for $\hat{H}_I$ to drive any eigenstate of $\gamma \hat{H}_G$ to an adjacent eigenstate.
-The overall heuristic in equation \eqref{time_final} allows enough time for the slower of these two to occur.
+The overall heuristic in Equation \eqref{time_final} allows enough time for the slower of these two to occur.
+This also indicates that $O(n)$ stages are needed, since each stage allows time for a single bit flip to occur, and $n$ bit flips allows every state to be reached from any starting state.
+It may be that $\frac{n}{2}$ stages is closer to optimal in terms of time-to-solution, as it allows half of all states to be visited from a given starting state, and the usual equal superposition starting state has all qubits in a ``half flipped'' state.